bi0nd0/opera-warning/README.md

 ## How to use

 The script is hosted on github pages.
+Github pages is preferred to using the raw URL because it behaves like a CDN.

 Add the main script to the page:
 ```